jboss-developer/jboss-eap-quickstarts/README.md

 See the README file in each individual quickstart folder for specific details and information on how to run and access the example.

-_Note:_ If you do not configure the Maven settings as described here, [Configure Maven](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN.md#configure-maven-to-build-and-deploy-the-quickstarts), you must pass the configuration setting on every Maven command as follows: ` -s QUICKSTART_HOME/settings.xml`

 #### Build the Quickstart Archive